Why Buy? Make a DIY Lavender Eye Pillow Instead!

 You should now have a nice looking tube.
 Iron and set aside.

 In a bowl, mix the lavender and flax seeds together.
 You can add lavender essential oil for extra scent, or you can add other relaxing oils as well.
 Roman chamomile and ylang ylang are essential oils that will help you get to sleep, too.

 Fill your pillow with the lavender/flax seed mixture to about two inches from the top, or however stuffed you want it.
 I like my eye pillows a bit floppy, so that’s why I like mine less filled.
 But, hey, it’s your world.
 Stuff it like you want it.

 Turn the end of your pillow in, and sew a straight stitch across the open end.
 You could sew it closed with a blind stitch.
 I was lazy and did it the easy way.
 If you’ve got the ambition and know how, go for it.

 In fact, I made two.
 It was so easy, I’m probably going to be making these to give as gifts for Christmas this year.
 Most people have never thought about using an eye pillow for sleeping, but once they have one they’ll wonder how they ever lived without it.

 Why I Use an Eye Pillow for Sleeping

 I’ve been using an eye pillow for sleeping for years now.
 I refuse to spend a night away from home without it because I consider it my multipurpose sleeping tool.

-The lavender in it gives me a relaxing boost and makes me sleepy.
+The lavender in it gives me a relaxing boost and makes me sleepy, and this eye pillow is my favorite way to use lavender to sleep.
 I have neck problems, and I use it to give me extra neck support.
 And if there’s any kind of light in my bedroom, I can’t sleep at all.
 So when it’s bright, I put it over my eyes to block out the light.
 Finally, after throwing it in the fridge for a half hour or so, it really gives me relief when I have a killer headache.

 Buy a Lavender Eye Pillow Instead…